-Have This Information Ready To Apply:
+Information You Need To Apply

-- ☐ A username and password for filing online - ☐ A valid email or mobile number - ☐ Your social security number - ☐ Your Wisconsin driver license or identification number - ☐ Your work history for the last 18 months: - Employers' business names - Employers' addresses (including zip code) - Employers' phone numbers - First and last dates of work with each employer - Reason no longer working with each employer - ☐ Your alien registration number, document number and expiration date, if you are not a U.S. citizen - ☐ Form DD214 (Member 4 copy), if you served in the military in the last 18 months - ☐ Form SF-50 or SF-8, if you are a federal civilian employee - ☐ Name and local number of your union hall, if you are a union member
+- ☐ A username and password (for filing online). - \square A valid email address or mobile phone number. - \square Your current address. - \square Your social security number. - \square Your Wisconsin driver license or identification number (if you have - ☐ Your work history for the last 18 months, including: - Employers' business names. - Employers' addresses (including zip code). - Employers' phone number. - First and last dates of work with each employer. - Reason for no longer working with each employer. - ☐ If you are not a U.S. citizen, your alien registration number, document number and expiration date. - \square If you served in the military in the last 18 months, Form DD-214. - \square If you are a federal civilian employee, Form SF-50 or SF-8. - \Box If you are a union member, the name and local number of your union hall. - ☐ If you want UI benefit payments by direct deposit, your bank's routing number and your account number.